boeboska/Programmeerproject/README.md

 #### Copyright:

-for the copyright, see license.md
+Ror the copyright, see license.md